chenlinear/chenlinear.github.io/content/posts/20230305-Book-review-Lost-in-Math.md

 I know there are a lot of questions, and I want to deal with them.

 [^1]: Fermi parodox?
 [^2]: Although nowadays it is possible that the difference bewteen two measuments is a sign of new science. see [1903.07603](https://arxiv.org/abs/1903.07603).
-Notice the magnitude of $H_0$ in this paper is _not_ the same in the picture above.
+Notice the magnitude of $H_0$ in that paper is _not_ the same in the picture above.
 [^3]: I guess Deep Learning is kind of like using bias?